inveniosoftware/docs-invenio-rdm/docs/reference/oai_pmh.md

 # OAI-PMH

-InvenioRDM allows to harvest the entire repository via the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).
+An InvenioRDM repository can be harvested via the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).
 OAI-PMH is a widely used protocol for harvesting metadata and most popular repository software provide support for this protocol.

 Metadata and the data files may be either open access and subject to a license described in the metadata or closed access and not available for download.